-In September 2009, the California State Bar Board of Trustees selected her to serve a 3-year term as a member of the Executive Committee of the Solo and Small Firms Section of the State Bar.
-She was also elected to serve as a member of the Board of Trustees from 2014 - 2017.
+In September 2009, the California State Bar Board of Governors selected her to serve a 3-year term as a member of the Executive Committee of the Solo and Small Firms Section of the State Bar.

 Janet is also a member of STEP (the Society of Trust and Estate Practitioners), an invitation-only group of estate planning professionals who have special expertise in the area of international estate planning.
 She frequently prepares estate plans for foreign nationals who own property or live in the United States and for US citizens who own property abroad.